MaryamTavana379/MaryamTavana379/README.md

 # Hi there 👋.
 I'm Maryam Tavana. :innocent:

-## I’m currently working on Pinoox company as front-end developer :woman_technologist: and learning Vuejs framework.  :smiling_face_with_three_hearts:
+## I’m a front-end developer :woman_technologist: and working with Vue.js & React.js framework.  :smiling_face_with_three_hearts:

 ### You can connect with me on the following social networks : :speech_balloon: